The Best Thing About Living In Vancouver Is The Hiking

 “Ugly foot… bloated” remarked some bored teenage girl.
 (In Italian, but no less rude.)

-Now, first of all, I have a chronic injury in my right foot – there’s me doing a half marathon in cheap joggers, that’ll learn me… (Kids, stay in school, don’t do drugs, and WEAR QUALITY RUNNING SHOES) – which means it’s now very slightly bigger than my left.
+Now, first of all, I have a chronic injury in my right foot – there’s me doing a half marathon in cheap joggers, that’ll learn me (kids, stay in school, don’t do drugs, and WEAR QUALITY RUNNING SHOES) – which means it’s now very slightly puffier than my left.
 It’s been that way for years and it doesn’t stop me doing things.
-Even though every day of my life it hums with a dull ache and on a hot day, or if I’ve been wearing heels, that thing will swell up like a watermelon.
+Even though every day of my life it hums with a dull ache and on a hot day, or on the odd occasion I’ve worn high heels, that thing will swell up like a watermelon.
 Don’t get me started about what happens when I fly long-haul – it reaches such epic proportions that one time when I showed it to an air hostess she gasped and hid in the galley.
-(When this happens I can only refer to it as Footzilla).
+(When this happens I refer to it as Footzilla).

 Of course a little grooming is good, but at the end of the day I’ve always put feet in the zone of just being… feet.
 They’re totally amazing!
 Mine have taken me to some pretty incredible places.
 And I take far more footsies than I ever do selfies (my stepdad often remarks that my feet have been more places than I have).
 They even got me through that half marathon, despite what I put the buggers through.
 I jog-limped crossed that finish line with gusto.